 The single most consistent predictor of healthy adolescent development is the quality of their relationships with their parents.
 How parents choose to parent affects their relationship with their teens and their effectiveness as a parent.
 Parents are tasked with teaching children the values and rules necessary to function effectively in their local communities, and the broader society.
-Therefore, it is imperative to understand which types of parenting behaviors promotes positive Muslim youth development, so that they are able to become successful and productive adults.
+Therefore, it is imperative to understand which types of parenting behaviors promote positive Muslim youth development, so that they are able to become successful and productive adults.

 Parenting Styles of American-Muslim Mothers and its Influence on Adolescents’ Adjustment Outcomes